The Perfect 3 Days in Buenos Aires Itinerary

 Several notable buildings also surround the square.
 One of these is the Metropolitan Cathedral, in which the current Pope held mass before taking the papacy.
 Another is the Casa Rosada, a beautiful pink building that functions as the executive mansion and office of the President of Argentina.

-Additionally, the Plaza de Mayo is known as a place of protest and celebration.
+Additionally, Plaza de Mayo is known as a place of protest and celebration.
 Markedly, this was where crowds came to see Eva Peron speak from the Casa Rosada balcony in the 40s.
 Even today, Argentinians still celebrate and protest here.

 A type of peaceful protest that you may witness here is the Madres de la Plaza de Mayo.
 Every Thursday at 3.30 pm, mothers gather with photos of their children who went missing (or were abducted) during the military dictatorship between 1973 and 1983.
+Plaza de Mayo is filled with history and is an absolute must-visit location during your Buenos Aires trip.

-Visit Plaza de Mayo on a tour
+☂️ Experience Plaza de Mayo with a tour

 Catedral Metropolitana de Buenos Aires